OpenNebula/addon-storpool/docs/naming_convention.md

 #### Staging images

-In the process of importing of image to a StorPool backed IMAGE datastore the source is stored temporary on a StorPool volume name suffixed with the md5sum of it's name
+In the process of importing of an image to a StorPool backed IMAGE datastore the source is stored temporary on a StorPool volume name suffixed with the md5sum of it's name
 ```bash
 one-img-IMAGE_ID-${MD5SUM}
 ```